marcelm/cutadapt/doc/guide.rst

 How to read the report
 ----------------------

-After every run, cutadapt prints out per-adapter statistics.
+After every run, Cutadapt prints out per-adapter statistics.
 The output starts with something like this::

     Sequence: 'ACGTACGTACGTTAGCTAGC'; Length: 20; Trimmed: 2402 times.